 Our challenge is to reduce the use of harmful chemicals and to increase the use of better chemicals.

 We recognize that chemicals are needed in the production of textiles, but our challenge is to reduce the use of harmful chemicals and to increase the use of better chemicals.
-This is a big challenge, but in 2018 we have taken steps in the right direction.
+This is a big challenge, but we have taken steps in the right direction.
+We want all our products to be safe for consumers, the environment, and the people who work in the production process.
+One way to ensure that our production is safe for the surrounding environment is to only work with suppliers with proper chemical handling procedures and approved wastewater systems, as chemicals released with wastewater are a large source of chemical pollution in some countries.

-We only work with suppliers with approved wastewater systems, as chemicals released with waste water are a large source of chemical pollution.
 Nudie Jeans requires all of its suppliers, whether production is outside or within Europe, to comply with European legislation and regulations on chemicals.
-All Nudie Jeans suppliers must sign and follow our code of conduct including our Restricted Substance List (RSL).
-Our RSL is based on the European chemical legislation REACH, but with stricter limitations for many of the listed chemicals.
+All Nudie Jeans suppliers must sign and follow our code of conduct including our chemical policy includes a Restricted Substance List (RSL), which regulates chemicals that can remain in the final product and a Manufacturer Restricted Substance List (MRSL), which regulates chemicals used in the production process.
+The Nudie Jeans chemical policy is based on the European chemical legislation REACH, but with stricter limitations for many of the listed chemicals.

-Nudie Jeans’ RSL is in line with the best practices within the textile industry and legislation in our production countries outside the EU.
-Each season, we conduct random chemical testing to check that the requirements of the RSL are upheld for our production.
-The Chemical Policy and RSL form our basic requirements, and we continuously communicate with our suppliers about the chemicals used, as well as the handling and storage of the chemicals.
-It is high important for the suppliers to provide their employees with the right personal protective equipment (PPE), and also to offer training to increase awareness and knowledge of how to use PPE correctly and why it is important.
+Nudie Jeans chemical policy is in line with the best practices within the textile industry and legislation in our production countries outside the EU.
+Each season, we conduct random chemical testing to check that the requirements of the Chemical policy are upheld for our production.
+The Chemical Policy form our basic requirements, and we continuously communicate with our suppliers about the chemicals used, as well as the handling and storage of the chemicals.
+It is of high importance for the suppliers to provide their employees with the right personal protective equipment (PPE), and also to offer training to increase awareness and knowledge of how to use PPE correctly and why it is important.

 We only work with suppliers with approved wastewater systems, as chemicals released with waste water are a large source of chemical pollution.